Terroirs of the Barossa

 Terroirs of the Barossa Eden Valley Shiraz

-The Eden Valley with its altitude and ancient soils creates a range of shiraz flavours that are taut and more edgy than their near neighbours on the Valley floor
+The Eden Valley, with its altitude and ancient soils, creates a range of shiraz flavours that are taut and more edgy than their near neighbours on the Valley floor.
+To ensure the unique character of this sub-region is exemplified in the wine, small open fermenters and our basket press were employed to gently extract the wine.

 An exciting sub-regional snapshot of the Marananga parish.
-Centred in the North West quadrant of the Barossa provides some of the Valley’s most powerful wines from the red brown loam clay soils with s...
+Centred in the North West quadrant of the Barossa provides some of the Valley’s most powerful wines.
+The red brown loam clay soils with schists and siltstone yield flavours of jam and fruitcake, cardamom, blueberry fruits, cocoa powder with an undercurrent of roasted meats and crackling.